Nonlinearsound/cst/README.md

 ### Template blocks

-Create a template file and pass it as an input file with the argument -i
+This is an example of a template file and to be passed as an input file with the argument -i Notice the definitions in brackets, like "store", "block-start" and "block-end".
+These are template block definitions that the parser and the template engine will use to replace them with content of the specified data csv file.

+Also there are template placeholder definitions like {{name}} specified.
+These are simple template definitions where the token is replaced with the value of the specified key.

+For simplicity, the key-value store and the data files for the template blocks are simple CSV files without headlines like you might have exported from applications like Excel or LibreOffice.
 ```
 (store;source:Example/keystore.csv)
 <body>